lyndonpanton/my-book-list/README.md

 ## Description

-An application which allows users to add books and comics they have read to their reading list and modify them.
+An application which allows users to add books, poems, and comics they have read to their reading list and modify them.

 ## Getting Started